philiprbrenan/postgres/README.md

 # postgres

 Run a Postgres database as a github action - see file **output.txt** for the results of running the query in **load.txt**.
 Clone this repo and you can run your own queries too.
+Much easier than using docker.

 ```
 Run sudo systemctl start postgresql.service